When Models Learn to Ask Why: Adaptive Causal Reasoning for Trustworthy Medical Vision-Language Models: Additional Experimental Results

 \subsection{MedCausalX Scaling Analysis}

-Table~\ref{tab:model_scaling} examines how model capacity influences causal reasoning across region-centric medical tasks.
-The 3B variant captures basic anatomical structures but still shows notable limitations in lesion-level reasoning, achieving only 53.42\% BLEU-1 for structure identification.
-Scaling to 14B parameters significantly improves performance by approximately 20 points, indicating enhanced causal decomposition and a more robust hierarchical understanding of medical concepts.
-The 32B variant achieves the best overall performance, with BLEU-1 of 79.82\% and BertScore of 88.45\%, demonstrating superior semantic coherence, precise spatial grounding, and consistent reasoning quality.
-These trends confirm that larger models enable deeper causal verification and stronger spatial–linguistic alignment, validating MedCausalX's scalable and versatile architecture for handling complex medical reasoning scenarios.
+Table~\ref{tab:model_scaling} examines how model capacity influences causal reasoning.
+The 3B variant captures basic anatomical structures but shows clear limitations in lesion-level reasoning, achieving only 53.42\% BLEU-1 for structure identification.
+Scaling to 14B parameters improves performance by 20 approximately points, indicating better causal decomposition and understanding of medical concepts.
+The 32B variant achieves the best overall results, with BLEU-1 of 79.82\% and BertScore of 88.45\%, demonstrating strong semantic coherence, precise spatial grounding, and consistent reasoning quality.
+These trends confirm that larger models enable deeper causal verification and stronger spatial–linguistic alignment, supporting MedCausalX’s scalable architecture for complex medical reasoning.